siddharth201/MyNotes/Swift/Enums/enums.md

 ## Enums in Swift

 > An enum in Swift is a type that defines a group of related values in a type-safe way.
-Unlike traditional enums, Swift enums can also store associated values, have methods, computed properties, and conform to protocols.
+Swift enums can also store associated values, have methods, computed properties, and conform to protocols.

 ---